scyan00ffff/Password-Strength-Checker/README.md

 Due to githubs file size limitations the rockyou text file cannot be uploaded to the repository for this project but can be easily sourced from this website: https://www.kaggle.com/datasets/wjburns/common-password-list-rockyoutxt

 Once sourced ensure the file is whithin the same working directory as the python program and you should be good to go.

+UPDATE:

+program now contains the functionality to generate random passwords based on the users choice of parameters